Mjtemmy/SkilHarvest-Data-Analysis/README.md

 This is where I documented my first project while learning data analysis with SkillHarvest

 ## Data Source
-Data was gotten from skilharvet instructor named SkilHarvest-stationary-supply [Download Here](Skilharvest-Stationary-Supply)
+Data was gotten from skilharvet instructor named SkilHarvest-stationary-supplies [Download Here](Skilharvest-Stationary-Supplies.csv)

 ## Data Analysis
 The basic lines of codes used during analysis on SkilHarvest Stationary supply are thus;